-The Write-Protect Enable (WPEN) bit is a non-volatile bit that enables the WP# pin.
+The Write-Protect Enable (WPEN) bit is a nonvolatile bit that enables the WP# pin.

 The Write-Protect (WP#) pin and the Write-Protect Enable (WPEN) bit control the programmable hardware write-protect feature.
-Setting the WP# pin to low, and the WPEN bit to '1', enables Hardware write-protection.
-To disable Hardware write protection, set either the WP# pin to high or the WPEN bit to '0'.
+Setting the WP# pin to low, and the WPEN bit to '1', enables hardware write protection.
+To disable hardware write protection, set either the WP# pin to high or the WPEN bit to '0'.
 There is latency associated with writing to the WPEN bit.
-Poll the BUSY bit in the Status register, or wait T{WPEN}, for the completion of the internal, self-timed Write operation.
-When the chip is hardware write protected, only Write operations to Block-Protection and Configuration registers are disabled.
-See "Hardware Write Protection" on page 8 and Table 4-1 on page 9 for more information about the functionality of the WPEN bit.
+Poll the BUSY bit in the STATUS register, or wait TWPEN, for the completion of the internal, self-timed Write operation.
+When the chip is hardware write-protected, only Write operations to Block Protection and Configuration registers are disabled.
+See Section 4.2 "Hardware Write Protection" and Table 4-1 for more information about the functionality of the WPEN bit.